-Most of the taxation and non-specific grant income is credited to the CIES of the Commissioner, and the majority of specific grants and contributions are recorded in the Chief Constable's CIES.
-The table shows the analysis across the group:
+Most of the taxation and non-specific grant income is credited to the CIES of the Commissioner, and most specific grants and contributions are recorded in the Chief Constable's CIES.
+The following table shows the analysis across the group.